Dorota87Kmiecik/currency-converter/README.md

 - JS
 - CSS
 - HTML
-## This page is for converting zloty to euros
+## This page is for converting zloty to euros and dolars
 ### Here is the user manual:

-1. First enter the value in Euros
+1. First enter choose euro o dolars
 2. Then enter the applicable exchange rate
 3. Click on calculate
 4. A sentence will appear with the calculation and an additional surprise message